wp-plugins/ibs-mappro/readme.txt

 11/19/2014 fixed shortcode missing right bracket.
 11/19/2014 fixed missing file extension on save to server.
 11/19/2014 added align(left,center,right) option to shortcode.
+11/21/2014 move data files out of plugin folder.

 == Upgrade Notice ==
 Before upgrading please save the maps and icons folders.
-Otherwise you will lose your maps and added icons.
+Otherwise you could lose your stored sever maps and any added icons.
+0.2 fixes this issue but you may have to rebuild your Icon Palette and redo the Garmin symbol mapping.
+0.2 copies existing maps and icon libraries from the plugin folder so upgrades preserve your work.